mikelitooz/mikelitoolz-portfolio/LINKEDIN_POSTS.md

 The numbers:

-Setup cost: $5,000
+Setup cost: $3,000
-Monthly cost: $867
+Monthly cost: $550
 Time saved: 154 hours/month
-Monthly net gain: $5,293
+Monthly net gain: $3,300
-Annual ROI: 610%
+Annual ROI: 600%
 Payback period: Less than 1 month

 But here's what the spreadsheet doesn't show: team satisfaction went from 6/10 to 9/10.
 Turnover dropped to zero.

-Customers are happier because they get instant, accurate responses 24/7.
+They also closed more deals and increased sales.
+Why?
+Because customers were happier and orders were fulfilled faster.

 Not every task needs automation.
 But if you're spending 10+ hours per week on something repetitive, the math probably works in your favor.